couchbaselabs/docs-ng/content/couchbase-elastic-search/installation-and-configuration.markdown

  * [Elasticsearch
    installation](http://www.elasticsearch.org/guide/reference/setup/installation.html).
-   installation instructions and system prerequisites for Elasticsearch. **Be aware that the Couchbase Plug-in for Elasticsearch has been tested for compatibility with Elasticsearch 0.20.2, 0.90.2, 0.90.5, and 1.0.1**.
+   installation instructions and system prerequisites for Elasticsearch. **Be aware that the Couchbase Plug-in 1.3.0 for Elasticsearch is only compatibility with Elasticsearch 1.0.1**.
+See the release notes for Couchbase plug-ins that are compatible with earlier versions of Elasticsearch.

 For now you probably need only one instance of Couchbase Server running in a cluster and one instance of the Elasticsearch engine.
 Later as you test your